Basic maintenance triggersFree guide to preventive maintenance

 Basic maintenance triggers

-Condition is the most complex trigger for maintenance.
-This is because data about condition must be obtained and interpreted.
-Often the equipment required to perform condition monitoring requires specialized training and experience to operate effectively.
-After the data is analyzed, it may indicate that maintenance is required.
-If this is the case, then this is an example of a condition-based trigger
+Condition triggers are the most complex triggers for maintenance.
+This is because data about the condition of each asset must be obtained and interpreted.
+The equipment required to perform condition monitoring often requires specialized training and experience to operate effectively.
+This is why condition-based triggers are best used on very critical assets that have predictable failure conditions and can integrate condition monitoring methods into their operation.